A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Text Data

-To enable scalable evaluation, we also use auto AIS proposed in RARR~\citep{gao-etal-2023-rarr}.
+To enable scalable evaluation, auto AIS proposed in RARR~\citep{gao-etal-2023-rarr} can also be used.
 This approach approximates human attribution judgments using a factual consistency model based on natural language inference as surveyed in TRUE~\citep{honovich-etal-2022-true-evaluating}.
-We let $\mathrm{NLI}(e,s)$ represent the entailment probability of evidence snippet $e$ entailing sentence $s$.
+Let $\mathrm{NLI}(e,s)$ represent the entailment probability of evidence snippet $e$ entailing sentence $s$.
 The auto AIS metric identifies the best supporting snippet for each sentence and computes the average score as follows:

-To quantify how much a revised passage $\tilde{A}$ remains faithful to the original passage $A$ beyond factual fixes, we adopt the preservation metrics from RARR~\citep{gao-etal-2023-rarr}.
-These metrics evaluate preservation from two complementary perspectives.
-The first perspective is intent preservation, which determines whether the revision maintains the original intent.
-This is typically judged by human annotators according to a specific rubric.
-The second perspective is edit minimality, which measures the extent of changes to the surface form.
-This metric is used to penalize excessive rewrites such as stylistic paraphrasing, reordering, or unnecessary additions~\citep{gao-etal-2023-rarr}.
-Formally, given $N$ paired instances, we define Precision Intent as a binary score.
+To quantify how faithfully a revised passage $\tilde{A}$ remains to the original passage $A$ beyond factual fixes, the preservation metrics from RARR~\citep{gao-etal-2023-rarr} can be adopted from two perspectives: intent preservation, judged by human annotators against a rubric, and edit minimality, which penalizes excessive surface changes such as paraphrasing, reordering, or unnecessary additions ~\citep{gao-etal-2023-rarr}.
+Formally, given $N$ paired instances, Precision Intent can be defined as a binary score.
 This score assigns a value of 1 if the revision completely preserves the intent of the original and 0 otherwise.
 This is represented by an intent violation indicator $\nu(\tilde{A}_i,A_i)$ as follows:

-To discourage unnecessary edits when intent is preserved, we use Precision Levenshtein.
-This metric is based on the character level Levenshtein distance normalized by the original length and clipped at zero:
+To discourage unnecessary edits when intent is preserved, Precision Levenshtein can be used.
+This metric is based on the character-level Levenshtein distance normalized by the original length and clipped at zero:

-To prioritize semantics, we define Precision Combined by zeroing out surface similarity when intent is violated~\citep{gao-etal-2023-rarr}:
+To prioritize semantics, Precision Combined zeroes out surface similarity when intent is violated~\citep{gao-etal-2023-rarr}:

-Finally, we summarize the trade off between attribution and preservation using their harmonic mean~\citep{gao-etal-2023-rarr}:
+Finally, the trade-off between attribution and preservation can be summarized using their harmonic mean~\citep{gao-etal-2023-rarr}:

-where the term Attr can be instantiated by the human based $Attr_AIS$ or the automatic version $Attr_auto$.
+where the term Attr can be instantiated by the human-based $Attr_AIS$ or the automatic version $Attr_auto$.

-\paragraph{Safety.} We evaluate safety by measuring the propensity of the model to generate toxic content under both single turn and multi turn settings.
+\paragraph{Safety.} Safety can be evaluated by measuring the model's propensity to generate toxic content under both single-turn and multi-turn settings.